Lobz/facilitation/README.md

 # RcppLife
-A Rcpp framework for species interaction IBMs
+A Rcpp framework for facilitation IBMs